 According to the consumer magazine Which?, there are only two electrical suppliers in the UK that use only renewables – Ecotricity and Good Energy.
+These companies invest a portion of their profits in renewable energy sources.
 There are others that make claims, but these have been disputed by many sources.
 If your electricity comes from any other supplier, then it will include coal and gas fired generators which produce CO2 and increase greenhouse gases.
-There is also the carbon cost of the grid, the transformers, the substations, etc. So even with 100% renewable for everybody, we would still all need to cut back on our electricity consumption.
+There is also the carbon cost of the grid, the transformers, the substations, etc.

 Given current prices, we can all benefit by reducing our consumption by at least 20%.

 Find out from your bills or from reading your meter how much electricity in KWh you used over November (some cold days) and December (more time at home).
 Divide by 2, to get a figure for a high consumption month.
 (Don’t go by the price of electricity, this is increasing steeply and will make it impossible to compare consumption).
 Multiply the monthly consumption by 0.8 (or less) to get a new target.
 It’s not possible to get to a lower consumption in one step, it may take several iterations to do this – be patient.